Pruthvi2309/ENSE-871-Usability-Research-and-Engineering-Design-project/README.md

 Northstar & Carryover customers:

-NorthStar (target) customer:  Special Interest Group (SIG) from Canadian Engineering Education Association (CEEA) specifically focused on "Humanities in Engineering"
+NorthStar (target) customer:  Special Interest Group (SIG) from the Canadian Engineering Education Association (CEEA) specifically focused on "Humanities in Engineering"
 Carryover customers: Anybody with same interests like students, teachers, and other researchers.

 Project Constraints: